WillemSleegers/tidystats-Google-Docs-add-in/howto.md

     </html>
     ```

-2. Add the following CSS to the header: `<link rel="stylesheet" href="https://ssl.gstatic.com/docs/script/css/add-ons1.css">`
+2. Add the following CSS to the header to have the style match that of Google: `<link rel="stylesheet" href="https://ssl.gstatic.com/docs/script/css/add-ons1.css">`
 3. Add React components, starting with the following template:

     ```js